bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 * Initialise your repo, if you havent already done so.
 * Connect the Heroku App repo using the 'heroku git:remote -a (app name)' command.
 * In order for Heroku to build your app, you will need to specify the requirements using the following command: 'sudo pip3 freeze --local > requirements.txt'.
+* As per the development process, remove all packages/dependencies installed as a result of experimentation which may prohibit succesful build on the heroku container.
 * You will also need to generate a "Procfile" before pushing your code.
 This acts as the entry point for your application.
 To generate this file, use the 'echo web: python app.py > Procfile' command from bash.
 * Use git add. to save your work.
 * Add your first commit (git commit -m "Initial Commit. "), then use 'git push heroku master' to push your code to Heroku.
 * To complete the process and ensure that your app will run, set the appropriate config variables from the heroku settings tab.
 * Create an 'IP' config var, with a corresponding value of: 0.0.0.0.
 * Create a 'PORT' config var, with a corresponding value of: 5000.
+* Create a config var for storage of the S3 secret access key credentials.
+* Create a config var containing your mongDB username and password credentials.
 * To access the application, click open on the heroku console (top right) and record the apps URL.

 ## Security Review